 Licensing provisions for older drivers

-States can impose restrictions as drivers age, and some jurisdictions have been doing it for years (see "Reducing the risk for older drivers," March 19, 2007).
+States can impose restrictions as drivers age, and some jurisdictions have been doing it for years (see Status Report special issue: older drivers, March 19, 2007).
 As of last month, 18 states shorten the license renewal period.
 Vision tests are required for older drivers at every renewal in 9 states and road tests in 2.
 Older drivers in 7 states are prohibited from renewing licenses by mail or electronically.